TizianoCitro/sudoku-p2p/README.md

 The `Cell` class models a single cell in a grid, that is modelled by the `Grid` class.
 While, a whole game is modelled by the `Sudoku` class.

 ### Printer
-The printer package provides the `SudokuPrettyPrinter` class used to print the grid of the game for the use to interact with it.
+The printer package provides the `SudokuPrettyPrinter` class used to print the grid of the game for the user to interact with it.

 <img src="media/Printer.png">

-Example of a printed grid:
+Example of a printed grid for a Sudoku game:

 <img src="media/PrintedGrid.png">

 ### Utils
 Classes and enumerations in this package provides utility functionalities required to other classes to manage the effort.
-For example, `Scores` enumeration provides the point a user gain or loses after attempting to place a number.
+For example, `Scores` enumeration provides the point a user gains or loses after attempting to place a number.

 ### Verifier
 Both `SudokuVerifier` and `GridVerifier` provides method to verify the state of the game before and after user interaction.